martinrs/discordChatQueue/README.md

 ## Using the bot

+First, the bot must be a member of the server, you want to use it on.
+Use the `BOT_LINK` from the `.env` file and follow the instructions on the screen.
+The bot can handle being a member of multiple servers.

 The bot responds to four commands in any text channel on a server it is a member of.
 They are:
 Command | Function
 ------------ | -------------